-Applicants to the Associate program or the Certificate of Ministry Program in Ministry Preparation must have graduated from high school or received a GED (Graduate Equivalence Diploma).
+Applicants to the Associate programs or the Certificate of Ministry Program in Ministry Preparation must have graduated from high school or received a GED (Graduate Equivalence Diploma).

-Applicants to the Master program must have graduated from an accredited college or university with a bachelor degree or equivalent.
+Applicants to a Masters program must have graduated from an accredited college or university with a bachelor degree or equivalent.
 The applicant's grade point average for all college-level work must be at least a "C" (2.0 on a 4.0 scale).

-In addition to academic regulations, the Northeast Campus has some specific prerequisites concerning Christian conduct.
+In addition to academic regulations, Mid-America has some specific prerequisites concerning Christian conduct.
 These requirements are summarized below.
-A further explanation is available by contacting the Northeast Campus, or by reading the Catalog.
+A further explanation is available by contacting the MABTS Campus or by reading the Catalog.

 Christian Experience and Conduct

-The Northeast Campus of Mid-America Baptist Theological Seminary is a Christian institution whose primary purpose is to provide graduate theological training for effective service in church-related and missions vocations.
-Applicants to the Seminary must have professed Christ as Savior for at least one year before registration.
-Maturity of character, personal integrity, and commitment to Christian service are necessary for acceptable study in the Seminary.
+Mid-America Baptist Theological Seminary is a Christian institution whose primary purpose is to provide graduate theological training for effective service in church-related and missions vocations.
+The College at Mid-America (CAMA) also provides training for effective service in in church-related and missions vocations.
+Applicants to the seminary and college must have professed Christ as Savior for at least one year before registration.
+Maturity of character, personal integrity, and commitment to Christian service are necessary for acceptable study in the seminary and college.

 Regulation Regarding Divorce